Menopause is when women no longer ovulate or have a period. Most women reach menopause between the ages of 45 and 55.

 Women may suffer symptoms of perimenopause and menopause in silence, or not receive an appropriate diagnosis and/or treatment options.
 For many, this can impact on their economic and social opportunities as well as their health and wellbeing in the short and long term.

-The specialist menopause services will be networked across NSW to ensure that women in rural and regional NSW have access to specialist menopause services.
+The hub services are networked with referral sites across NSW to ensure that women in rural and regional NSW have access to specialist menopause services.

-Services will be designed to provide a flexible model that includes both in- person and virtual consults to allow women to choose how they would like their care delivered.
+Services are designed to provide a flexible model that includes both in-person and virtual consults to allow women to choose how they would like their care delivered.